This is the content of the pop-over!

 Select Quantity

-Buy one or SAVE BIG with a Multi Test Value Pack for the Child Development Associate - PreSchool exam.
+Buy one or save big with a Multi Test Value Pack for the Child Development Associate - PreSchool exam.

 All transactions